MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/5-setup-an-iot-edge-gateway-hostname.md

-In this module, you will configure the DNS name for Public IP Address of the AZ-220-VM-EDGEGW-_{YOUR-ID}_, and configure that DNS name as the hostname of the IoT Edge Gateway device.
+In this unit, you will configure the DNS name for Public IP Address of the AZ-220-VM-EDGEGW-_{YOUR-ID}_, and configure that DNS name as the hostname of the IoT Edge Gateway device.

 ## Setup an IoT Edge Gateway Hostname